Riley County has several local resources available to help provide a variety of services to people in our community.

 - Offer support, patience, and compassion to help the rape victim work through the crisis, heal, and emerge a survivor.

-If you have been the victim of a sexual assault and would like to make a report to the police please call 911.
+If you have been the victim of a sexual assault and would like to make a report to the police please contact us using any of the methods above.